infusionsoft/keap-sdk/sdks/v2/javascript/docs/AffiliateApi.md

 - **Accept**: application/json

-## removeSubscriptionPlanCommissionFromCommissionsUsingPOST
+## removeSubscriptionPlanCommissionFromCommissions

-> removeSubscriptionPlanCommissionFromCommissionsUsingPOST(commissionId, deleteSubscriptionPlanCommissionRequest)
+> removeSubscriptionPlanCommissionFromCommissions(commissionId, deleteSubscriptionPlanCommissionRequest)

 Remove a Subscription from a Commission Program